-The public, members, staff, and providers may report FWA cases confidentially and anonymously by submitting information to the above locations.
+The public, members, staff, and providers may report FWA cases confidentially and anonymously by submitting information to any of the above locations.

 Providers are required to develop, maintain and publicize a confidential and anonymous reporting process for the public, members, employees and contractors to report FWA.